 CONFIDENTIALITY & LIMITS TO THE PROTECTION OF PERSONAL INFORMATION

-Me and my associates will use reasonable means to protect the security and confidentiality of email information sent and received.
+We will use reasonable means to protect the security and confidentiality of email information sent and received.
 However, because of the risks outlined below, we cannot guarantee the security and confidentiality of email communication.

 The privacy and security of email communication cannot be guaranteed